manjunath5496/Beginner-C-Exercises/README.md

 ### **Question:**

-> ***Write a program that that reads three floating values and check if it is possible to make a triangle with them.
-Also calculate the perimeter of the triangle if the said values are valid.***
+> ***Write a program that reads three floating values and check if it is possible to make a triangle with them.
+Also calculate the perimeter of the triangle if the entered values are valid.***

 ---------------------------------------